 The Engine's Lubrication System

 At the heart of the engine's lubrication system is the oil pump.
 It creates the oil pressure to lubricate, clean, and cool the engine.
-Without this oil, the engine's valvetrain, bearings, and moving parts will fail.
+The engine's valvetrain, bearings, and moving parts will fail without this oil.

 The oil pump pickup screen filters large pieces, and the oil filter filters finer particles as small as 10-20 microns.
+The oil pump passes pressurized oil to the engine's oil galleries.
 The oil galleries are small holes drilled or cast into the engine block and heads that transfer the oil to the crankshaft, camshaft, and valve train.

 Drain holes in the cylinder head and block provide a return path to the sump.
 A restriction in the oil drainage system leads to puddling and premature valve seal failure.